ifilot/bramble/docs/installation.rst

    The compilation instructions below can be readily used.

 .. warning::
-   In order to compile for GPU using CUDA, one needs Eigen3 version **3.4.0** or higher.
+   * In order to compile for GPU using CUDA, one needs Eigen3 version **3.4.0** or higher.
+   * Your GPU needs at least 8Gb of memory in order to use Bramble.

 Compilation
 -----------